What is Unconscionable Conduct - the basics

-Unconscionable conduct is a remedy born out of the general law (common law and equity) to address impropriety in the making of contracts and address instances of unequal bargaining power, unfair advantage and the exploitation of a special disadvantage.
+Unconscionable conduct is a remedy born out of the general law (common law and courts of equity) to address impropriety in the making of contracts and instances of unequal bargaining power, unfair advantage and the exploitation of a special disadvantage.

 Equitable unconscionable conduct

 Think Amadio, Garcia, Yerkey - these are all common law decisions of superior courts that found a wronged person was suffering from a 'special disadvantage' and that disadvantage had been taken advantage of by an unscrupulous person.

 The elements are:

 The presence of a disability or disadvantage that affects the individual's ability to make a judgment in his or her own best interests (illness, ignorance, inexperience, impairment, financial need, drunkenness etc, etc);

 that the disability or disadvantage was sufficiently evident to the alleged wrongdoer; and

 that the alleged wrongdoer has acted unconscionably and taken advantage of the disability - such that the benefit of that taking advantage should be removed by equity.